Top 15 Strongest Insects in the world (Most Powerful Insects 2023)

 Adults are nectarivores, ingesting nectar, honeydew, and other sweet things.
 They also hunt other ants and invertebrates.

-With a score of 4 on the Schmidt’s Pain Index, their poisonous sting is one of the deadliest and most painful ones in the world, making them one of the most powerful insects.
+With a score of 4 on Schmidt’s Pain Index, their poisonous sting is one of the deadliest and most painful ones in the world, making them one of the most powerful insects.

-• Size- 8-40 millimeter (0.31-1.57 inches)
+• Size- 8-40 millimeters (0.31-1.57 inches)

 • Genus- Myrmecia